rommehta30/relay_commerce/README.md

 ### Solution

-The issue is because of timezone.
+The issue is because of the timezone.
 While fetching the hits count, we are doing `Time.now.beginning_of_month` and `created_at` in the `hits` table is in UTC.
 So, to fix this we can do `Time.current.beginning_of_month`.
 That is why for setting the cache expiry, we are doing `Time.current.end_of_month`.